830000A 1983: JIMMY CLIFF.

 The Glimmer Twins’.
 Host: Andy Peebles.
 Stones-special (150 min.), incl.

-- interview with KR by Andy Peebles (Paris, probably Ritz Hotel)
+- interview with KR by Andy Peebles (Paris, around October 22)

 - interview with BW by Andy Peebles (London, BBC Broadcasting House)